Skip to content

 Short answers, pulled from the story.

-What were the dates of the Abdications of Bayonne?
+What was the long-term consequence of the Abdications of Bayonne for Napoleon?